Project overview

 The client wanted to expand their outreach beyond track patrons and provide fans with a convenient option of following races live or on-demand.
 The project team would have two big challenges to deal with:

-Tight deadline.
-As the client chose to align the launch with the main racing event of the year, a fully-fledged solution had to be delivered in under 2.5 months.
+As the stakeholder chose to align the launch with the main racing event of the year, a fully-fledged solution had to be delivered in under 2.5 months.

-Top performance and user experience on all screens.
-To ensure outstanding performance across multiple platforms, the solution needed to provide seamless video delivery on vastly different devices at the same time.
+To ensure outstanding performance across multiple platforms, the solution needed to provide seamless video distribution on vastly different devices at the same time.

-The developed solution comprises a host of visually rich and powerful multiplatform apps and a comprehensive backend with VoD functionality.
+The solution comprises a host of visually rich and powerful multi-platform apps and a comprehensive backend with VoD functionality.

-The native applications for Apple TV, Amazon Fire Stick, and Roku ensure hassle-free access to live streams and on-demand horse racing videos.
+Native applications for Apple TV, Amazon Fire Stick, and Roku

 • Enjoying full HD recordings of races, training sessions, and interviews with the jockeys